 The area around Ahuachapan has geothermal pools that are used to produced electricity.
 The local geothermal plant, LAGEO, provides a large percentage of energy utilized in El Salvador.

-Now, the best way to experience this geothermal waters and energy is to visit one of the local geothermal touristic spots and take a dive into one of the swimming pools.
+Now, the best way to experience these geothermal waters and energy is to visit one of the local geothermal touristic spots and take a dive into one of the swimming pools.

 The Farolitos festival in Ahuachapan.